Never before in the history of mankind has such a seemingly innocuous topic driven such heated debate. What am I talking about?

 Is uncooked meat a good diet for my puppy?

 I could keep going, there are so many questions you're probably asking right now but that's a good thing.
 It means you care.
-It means you understand the real importance of the fuel you'll be powering your puppy with and it means you recognise that there's not just a one-size-fits-all solution when it comes to the best diet for your new canine pal.
+It means you understand the real importance of the fuel you'll be powering your puppy with and it means you recognize that there's not just a one-size-fits-all solution when it comes to the best diet for your new canine pal.
+For those wondering, I got my precious little companion from these puppies for sale.

 Let's take a brief look at the most commonly suggested puppy diet choices.